-Not only are pistachio nuts tasty and fun to eat, they're also super healthy.
+Pistachio nuts are not only tasty and fun to eat but also super healthy.

-Technically a fruit, these edible seeds of the Pistacia vera tree contain healthy fats and are a good source of protein, fiber and antioxidants.
+These edible seeds of the Pistacia vera tree contain healthy fats and are a good source of protein, fiber, and antioxidants.

-They also contain several essential nutrients and have benefits for weight loss, as well as heart and gut health.
+What’s more, they contain several essential nutrients and can aid weight loss and heart and gut health.

 Here are 9 evidence-based health benefits of pistachios.

-Pistachios are very nutritious, with a one-ounce (28-gram) serving of about 49 pistachios containing the following (2):
+Pistachios are very nutritious, with a 1-ounce (28-gram) serving of about 49 pistachios containing the following (

 - Carbs: 8 grams

 - Fat: 13 grams (90% are unsaturated fats)